hshintree/Infrastructure_Contract_Analysis/README.md

 - `execution.ipynb` example notebook workspace

 ### License
-Internal research codebase; see repository-level license if present.
+Internal research codebase; if you have any questions feel free to email hshindy@stanford.edu.